 While shepherd’s hooks tend to spin, we were impressed with the overall resilience of this model.
 Overall, it worked well in a wide variety of staking situations.
 However, at just 6.5 inches in length, in windy conditions we wouldn’t consider staking anything more significant than a two-person tent.

 - Weigh just 0.3 ounces each

 Bottom-Line: If you are ‘hoofing it’ to your campsite on foot, a lightweight yet durable set of shepherd’s hooks might be your best option.

 Best for Car Camping

 The polypropylene tops have two tie-down options.
 You can thread a guy line through the holes or hook them over the stakes.
 It also is an easy surface to target during driving.
-The color is discreet but still offer premium visibility.
+The color is discreet but still offers premium visibility.